Major Henry West utterly snaps after his men are killed by Jim.

 The Professional: Léon becomes a surrogate father to the orphaned Mathilda and protects her on her quest for vengeance, taking on the entire NYPD in the process.

-There's an excellent case for Mr White fulfilling this trope in Reservoir Dogs in his protectiveness over young protégé Mr Orange, to the point where he takes a bullet for him.
+Reservoir Dogs: There's an excellent case for Mr. White fulfilling this trope in his protectiveness over young protégé Mr Orange, to the point where he takes a bullet for him.
 He really, really doesn't like it when you accuse Orange of being a rat.
 When Orange indeed turns out to be the rat, Mr. White has to put the bullet to him in probably the most emotional moment of the entire movie.

-The butler Cadbury in Richie Rich is something of a second father to Richie.
-The scene where Ferguson mandhandles Richie in the beginning of the movie says it all.
+Richie Rich: The butler Cadbury is something of a second father to Richie.
+The scene where Ferguson mandhandles Richie in the beginning of the movie says it all:

 Ferguson: It's my job to protect him.